prudhvirajboddu/training/README.md

-# Training of the Melanoma Model
+# Experimental Training of the Melanoma Model